Tucson Preparatory School serves 114 students in grades 9-12.

-Tucson Preparatory School placed in the bottom 50% of all schools in Arizona for overall test scores (math proficiency is top 50%, and reading proficiency is bottom 50%) for the 2018-19 school year.
+Tucson Preparatory School placed in the top 20% of all schools in Arizona for overall test scores (math proficiency is top 20%, and reading proficiency is top 30%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is <50% (which is higher than the Arizona state average of 45%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is ≤20% (which is lower than the Arizona state average of 45%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is <50% (which is higher than the Arizona state average of 32%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is <50% (which is higher than the Arizona state average of 39%) for the 2020-21 school year.

 Tucson Preparatory School ranks among the top 20% of public schools in Arizona for:

-Tucson Preparatory School's student population of 117 students has stayed relatively flat over five school years.
+Tucson Preparatory School's student population of 114 students has declined by 7% over five school years.

 Total Classroom Teachers